jasonacox/tinytuya/README.md

 ```
 ### Example Device Monitor

 You can set up a persistent connection to a device and then monitor the state changes with a continual loop.
-This is helpful for troubleshooting and discovering DPS indexes.
+This is helpful for troubleshooting and discovering DPS values.

 ```python
 import tinytuya